raxter/raxters-code-samples/README.md

 Not convinced yet... so, I've made this repository to house code and systems examples to show that I actually am a programmer of 12+ years experience.

-A lot of included here are riffed off of or loosley based off of ideas and concepts that have been used in actual titles (albeit, often simplified for demonstration purposes).
-But all code here is bespoke and my own.
+A lot of included here are riffed off of or loosley based off of ideas and concepts that have been used in actual titles (albeit, simplified here for demonstration purposes).

+Unless otherwise stated, all code herein is bespoke and my own.

 Multiscene-Area based Scene Streaming
 ===